 Brain wave (EEG) phenotypes emerge from altered neuronal signaling properties, and are of special interest.
 Six mouse mutants causing spike-wave synchronization of the neocortex have been discovered in our laboratory (tottering, lethargic, ducky, and stargazer, slow wave, and mocha) and are linked to mutations of voltage-gated calcium ion channels, AMPA receptor trafficking TARP subunits, a sodium hydrogen exchanger, and vesicular zinc trafficking.
 Study of these mice have led to the identification of novel members of the TARP gene family, and a new understanding of how related molecules rescue function and determine selective vulnerability within thalamocortical pathways.
 Other new mouse models for human epilepsy syndromes involving mutant ion channel, receptor, synaptic vesicle proteins, and transcription factors for interneuron migration are being analyzed to pinpoint the neural network and specific electrophysiological abnormalities characteristic of the human disorder.
 We are also exploring activity-induced changes of downstream gene expression and conditional gene silencing in epileptic brain to identify regulatory pathways that are critical mechanisms of disease progression.
 Some of these genes, such as those for glutamate and GABA transporters and apoptotic pathways suggest distinct mechanisms for seizure-induced excitotoxicity and cell death.

-In collaboration with the Baylor Human Genome Sequencing Center and a $4.5 million NIH grant, our laboratory performed a large-scale translational genomic research study examining variants in human ion channel genes.
-The Human Channelopathy Project revealed extensive complexity of disease-linked genes, and we are currently evaluating the contribution of SNP patterns as well as copy number variation in several hundred ion channel subunit genes to the complex inheritance of neurological excitability disorders such as epilepsy.
+In collaboration with the Baylor Human Genome Sequencing Center and a $4.5 million NIH grant, our laboratory performed the first large-scale translational genomic research study examining variants in human ion channel genes.
+The Human Channelopathy Project revealed extensive complexity of disease-linked genes, and we are currently evaluating the contribution of SNP patterns and copy number variation in several hundred ion channel subunit genes to the complex inheritance of neurological excitability disorders such as epilepsy.
 A second and related large collaborative NIH funded Center project focusing on risk prediction of variants in ion channel genes linked to neurocardiac phenotypes is underway.